What They Do: Flight attendants provide routine services and respond to emergencies to ensure the safety and comfort of airline passengers.

 Customer-service skills.
 Flight attendants should have poise, tact, and resourcefulness to handle stressful situations and address passengers' needs.

 Decisionmaking skills.
 Flight attendants must be able to act decisively in emergencies.

 Physical stamina.
-Flight attendants push, pull, and carry service items, open and close overhead buns, and stand and walk for long periods.
+Flight attendants push, pull, and carry service items, open and close overhead bins, and stand and walk for long periods.

 The median annual wages for flight attendants in the top industries in which they work are as follows:

 Flight attendants receive an allowance for meals and accommodations while working away from home.
-Although attendants are required to purchase an initial set of uniforms and luggage, the airlines usually pay for replacements and upkeep.
+Although attendants may be required to purchase an initial set of uniforms and luggage, their employer usually pays for replacements and upkeep.
 Flight attendants generally are eligible for discounted airfare or free standby seats through their airline.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.